 On December 23, 2004, we, Operating and certain of its subsidiaries entered into the Credit Facility with Wachovia Capital Markets, LLC, as arranger and bookrunner, Wachovia, as administrative agent, Bank of America N.A., as syndication agent, Congress Financial Corporation, as collateral agent, and a syndicate of lenders which provides for a maximum credit availability of up to \$170.0 million (which may be increased to \$250.0 million subject to certain conditions).
-The Credit Facility was amended on October 10, 2005 in connection with our reincorporation in Delaware and merger with Intermediate, on May 15, 2006 in connection with the establishment of Operating's Madewell subsidiary, and on May 15, 2006 in connection with our entering into the New Term Loan and the 13 \(^1/8\%\) Redemption.
-We expect to further amend the Credit Facility in connection with this offering in order to permit certain of the transactions described in "Transactions in Connection with the Offering".
+The Credit Facility was amended on October 10, 2005 in connection with our reincorporation in Delaware and merger with Intermediate, on May 15, 2006 in connection with the establishment of Operating's Madewell subsidiary, and on May 15, 2006 in connection with our entering into the New Term Loan and the 131/8% Redemption.